-“You’re in no position to question my business, Lumi.”
-Helka argued.
+“You’re in no position to question my business, Lumi,” Helka argued.
 “If you’re going to give me all this attitude, then I can find a way to extend your sentence.”

 Was this lady serious?
 I’m doing all this work and she’s going to punish me for doing my job?
 The nerve of her.
 I’m getting better even though I didn’t want to be here and she has no right to tell me how I’m doing my job when I’ve been following orders more or less for over two weeks now.
 “Fine, but don’t come crying to me if your lines get too big to manage with just one person on the floor.
-Now, if you excuse me, I’m due for my fifteen minute break.”
+Now, if you excuse me, I’m due for my fifteen-minute break.”
 I walked away while hanging my apron up before going into the break room.
 It was this small space with a couple of tables and a fridge.
 I almost felt like I was in a business asylum since things were whiter than the vanilla ice cream we sold, but there was a bulletin board with achievements that Helka’s Dairy Castle received over the past few years.
 For fifteen minutes, I just sulked while eating some barbecue potato chips.
-It was certainly the opposite flavor of the foods we sold here, but I needed this contrast besides the fact that it was my favorite flavor of chips.
+It was certainly the opposite flavor of the foods we sold here, but I needed this contrast beside the fact that it was my favorite flavor of chips.
 Helka had some nerve for not staffing enough people to satisfy the customer’s needs.
-It’s surprising with all the awards she’s won and with how much business traffic that she got for years.
+It’s surprising with all the awards she’s won and with how much business traffic she got for years.
 It wasn’t just me looking from the outside in, but I just thought it was so obvious and there needed to be a change going on.
 I was just here for the hours served to do the time for the crime I did.
 Come to think of it, I started to feel strange by feeling normal.
 Without magic, without abilities, and without all of my freedoms that came with it.
 After stewing a bit, I went back to the grind.

 Once I returned after taking my break, there was another huge line that appeared while I was gone.
 I swore they must really like to get their frozen treat fix whenever I’m not around.
 Life is stupid like that since working at Helka’s Dairy Castle.
 I saw the owner herself scrambling to get everyone’s order ready for everyone who’s talked to the cashiers so far.
 If I had some popcorn and didn’t have to work, I would’ve stayed in the corner just snickering at them from afar.
 There was a part of me that really wanted them to fail, but since I was on the clock and my freedom was on the line, then I guess I just have to help Helka.
 I got my apron when I walked on the kitchen floor.
 “Okay, what’s the next order?”
 I asked.